 Executive Search Games – Does uk games recruitment need a new approach

-In the old days you published games in a fire and forget manner and that’s the era most CEO’s of major games publishers were born into and career’s developed within but now we are in the new era of rapid technological advancement, big data, mobile everywhere, blockchainification and games as a service and the modern studio CEO has been split in two.
+In the old days you published your little baby in a fire and forget manner and that’s the era most CEO’s of major publishers were born into and career’s developed within but now we are in the new era of rapid technological advancement, big data, mobile everywhere and blockchainification and the modern studio CEO has been split in two.

 What does this mean for games recruiters?

-Executive search games category style has always been a restricted beast.
-Many a big firm has eyed up the phenomenal revenues generated by games and entered the category only to beat a hasty and silent retreat when they realise how niche, interconnected and inward looking the category is in terms of recruitment at senior level.
+In this style the category style has always been a restricted beast.
+Many a big firm has eyed up the phenomenal revenues generated and entered the category only to beat a hasty and silent retreat when they realise how niche, interconnected and inward looking the category is in terms of recruitment at senior level.